Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 - Paint any area to mark gaps monsters jump over.
 - Correctly format complex use-cases with a single click.
 - Do nothing but CTRL-V to see your monsters in game.

+Includes:
+- Checks that keep you in the 255 OpenGOAL limit.
+- Unique instancing.
+Touch up a previous export and it'll replace the old one, or create a new one, your indexing won't conflict.
+- Place everything with total control, by setting it accurately in 3D space.
+- One-click, automatic generation of all code.

 Instructions:
 1. Install the Blender add-on.